sbirdsill/PowerShell-PC-Inventory/README.md

 It works in the following order:
 1. First, it collects information about the system using CIM.
 2. It will output the collected information to a CSV file.
-3. If it is run again, it will replace its old CSV file (identified by the hostname identified in the file name) with a new one
+3. If it is run again, it will replace its old CSV file (identified by the hostname identified in the file name) with a new one.
 4. After some time has elapsed, and all devices have had a chance to populate the output folder with their inventory files, you may run the -c parameter to consolidate all CSV files into one report.

 ### Which version of PowerShell is required?